Editor’s Note: This story was originally published in January 2012.

 Otherwise, No. 2 sounds like a golf course, quiet and reflective.
 No. 2, as a course, was built as the “fairest test in championship golf,” by designer Donald Ross.

-Ross is a man who died 63 years ago but lives on as a verb.
+Ross is a man who died over 60 years ago but lives on as a verb.
 Anybody who’s played one of the 400 courses he designed knows the term, “You’ve been ‘Rossed.’”
 Ross built most of his greens on top of mounds, with severe slopes off all sides.
 Being “Rossed” means you hit one too close to the edge, and you watched your ball teeter on the side, slowly rolling the wrong way, one revolution after another, faster and faster, toward trouble.
 Often, the flagstick is placed close to those edges, so aiming at the target becomes the wrong choice.
 Ross takes the narrow-minded and makes fools of them; he rewards people who take life in steps.

 But the beauty of Ross’s signature course, No. 2, and the beauty of golf in general, is that even if you are “Rossed,” there’s always another shot to be had.
 It’s called a recovery shot.